 Domestic violence is more prevalent than many realize.
 Unfortunately, domestic abuse cases often go unreported for fear of retribution or uncertainty about the future after the abuser is removed.
 If you or your loved ones are in an abusive situation, you have the right to seek an order of protection to help put a stop to it.
 If you have been falsely accused of domestic abuse, you have the right to present your case before the court.
 In either case, it is important to have an experienced order of protection lawyer aggressively advocating for your interests.

-At Mevorah Law Offices LLC, we understand the urgency of taking strong action in the face of domestic violence.
+At Mevorah & Giglio Law Offices, we understand the urgency of taking strong action in the face of domestic violence.
 For over 40 years, our award-winning family law attorneys have provided skilled representation to clients in need of or defending against a protection order.
 Our lawyers have extensive experience with divorce and family law matters.
 We are compassionate and approachable, with an unwavering commitment to serving the needs of our clients.
 When our clients are victims of domestic abuse or have been falsely accused of the same, we take immediate action to help stabilize the situation.

 Orders of Protection in Illinois